 • Mariano Troilo (Defender, Parma Calcio), X2

-With just over two months remaining in the 2025-26 season, it will be interesting to see which players and clubs remain disciplined during the business end of the season.
+With just over one month remaining in the 2025-26 season, it will be interesting to see which players and clubs remain disciplined during the business end of the season.

 *Ligue 1 also includes AS Monaco, which are based in the Principality of Monaco.